slowpokex/audio_bookshelf_ui/README.md

 ## 📚 Project Overview

-Audio Bookshelf UI is a comprehensive Flutter application that enables users to:
+Audio Bookshelf UI is a comprehensive Flutter mobile application that enables users to:
 - **Read and Listen**: Access a vast library of audio books
 - **Manage Library**: Organize, categorize, and manage personal audio book collections
 - **Track Progress**: Monitor reading progress and bookmark favorite sections
 - **Discover Content**: Find new books through recommendations and search functionality
-- **Cross-Platform**: Enjoy seamless experience across mobile, tablet, and desktop devices
+- **Mobile-First**: Optimized for Android and iOS devices

 ## 🎯 Key Features